Updated October 13, 2022

-Public areas include lounges, hallways and dining areas.
+Public areas include lounges, hallways, and dining areas.
 Public areas are not available for rentals unless connected to a large event space or standard meeting room and used as overflow activities.
 Pre-approval from the MU Reservations Office is required for public space overflow use.

-Category 1 requests for space must be made to the MU Reservations Office.
+Category 1 and 2 users request for space must be made to the MU Reservations Office.
 Recognized Student Organizations are required to use the MU Online Reservations System.
 Access to the online system is allowed upon completion of the annual recognition process.

 Scheduling of Event Spaces

 1. Pre-set standard meeting rooms may not be reserved for more than one year in advance of the requested event date.

 1.1.
 Included in the cost, client access to the rooms reserved 15 minutes prior to and 15 minutes post event for setup and teardown.

 2. Large event spaces or multiple meeting rooms (3 rooms or more) requiring setup may not be reserved more than one year in advance.
 Exceptions to this one-year scheduling rule may be granted by the MU Director.

 2.1.
 Included in the cost, client access to the rooms reserved 60 minutes prior to and 30 minutes post event for setup and teardown.

 3. Main Lounge may not be reserved more than one year in advance.
 The Main Lounge is a place for students to socialize, read and revitalize.
 Below are the criteria for events in the Memorial Union Main Lounge.